 Entertainment Media Management graduates are in demand.
 They apply business administration skills to create, promote, finance, manage, support and power the entertainment industries.
 The Entertainment Media Management option focuses on audience analysis, network programming, research, distribution, operations, development, marketing and sales.
 Opportunities most open to recent graduates include audience research, media research, network management, content development, exhibition and distribution.
 Entertainment management graduates also work in licensing, intellectual property rights, casting, legal affairs, production, studio operations and artist management.

 Media Theory and Criticism

-Media Theory and Criticism option graduates find positions as teachers, critics and researchers.
-Students often go on to graduate school to prepare for teaching careers or advanced research positions in areas such as marketing, audience and ratings research; media buying; programming, evolving media and technology strategy assessment; and expansion planning.
+Media Theory and Criticism graduates pursue careers as scholars, writers, researchers, historians, professors and filmmakers.
+Students often go on to graduate school to prepare for careers in higher education or advanced research positions in areas such as marketing, audience and ratings research, media buying, programming, emerging media and technology strategy assessment, and expansion planning.

 Requirements for Admission to the Major

 Declaring the CTVA Major